awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-anywhere-license-manager-integration.md

    LicenseManagerClientBuilder clientBuilder = LicenseManagerClient.builder().credentialsProvider(LicenseCredentialsProvider.create());
    ```

 1. Call the `CheckoutLicense` API operation by using the `aws license-manager checkout-license` command from each paid container image in your product offering\.
 This checks that the buyer is entitled to use a license for your application\.
-If the buyer is entitled to the application, `CheckLicense` succeeds and returns the requested entitlements and their values\.
-If the buyer isn't entitled to the application, `CheckLicense` throws an exception\.
+If the buyer is entitled to the application, `CheckoutLicense` succeeds and returns the requested entitlements and their values\.
+If the buyer isn't entitled to the application, `CheckoutLicense` throws an exception\.

    The following parameters are required when calling the `CheckoutLicense` API operation:
    + `CheckoutType` – The valid values are `PROVISIONAL` or `PERPETUAL`: